-For Indigo Rising, I’ve chosen to spend a year focusing on a single garment: a blue polyester shirt acts as still life material for 12 gouaches.
-Together they allude to the waxing and waning moon.
-When completed, they’ll represent the 29.5 days the moon takes to travel around the earth.
+For Indigo Rising, a blue polyester shirt serves as still life material for 13 gouache paintings, which together portray a waxing and waning moon.
+Installed in a 30 foot line, they represent the 29.5 days the moon takes to travel around the earth.

 Each gouache depicts a phase of the moon over the course of a month.
 The folding of the fabric and the use of light source contribute to this aesthetic effect.
 However, certain parameters are based on a set of calculations: the size of each painted still life is determined by the length of the night for each full moon over the course of a year, while the scale of the actual pattern on the shirt varies according to the distance the moon is from the earth.
 This act of weaving together perceptual, or sensual, experience with the conceptual and quantitative is one of my recurring artistic impulses.